drneavin/scai/docs/source/Installation.rst

 Using Singularity Images
 ===========================

 Singularity images contain an specific environment.
-In this case, I've built the required software and scripts into the ``SCAI.sif`` singularity image.
+In this case, I've built the required software and scripts into the ``scadmix.sif`` singularity image.
 To run a command using the singularity image:

   .. code-block:: bash

-    singularity exec SCAI.sif command ...
+    singularity exec scadmix.sif command ...

 One tricky bit about singularity images, is that they will only load the local file system that is below the location of the singularity image.
 However, we typically have to load files from different locations on the files system.